Why is Ledger Nano so Secure?

 A device that gives you full ownership over your crypto

 Two things really matter when you invest in crypto: security and ownership of your coins.
-As previously mentioned, crypto assets are digital money stored on the blockchain, they are nowhere physically speaking.
+As previously mentioned, crypto assets are digital data stored on the blockchain, they are nowhere physically speaking.
 This means that it is on you to ensure they remain truly and safely yours.
 To do so, you need to protect the private key which gives access to your coins.

 At Ledger, we offer you the best security and provide you with ownership and control over your assets.
 Therefore, we created the Nano hardware wallets combined with one-single app Ledger Live, to safeguard your private keys and mitigate potential risks.
 In short, the devices are designed so that your private keys never leave the security of the hardware, even when connecting your wallet to your smartphone or desktop.

 Why is Ledger Nano so secure: don’t trust, verify